Recommendations and Best Messages

 While Americans are divided on the dimension of responsibility for health and prevention, the public moves significantly toward the community view of responsibility as a result of information and messages.
 Moving people on this dimension should be a key goal of public campaigns on this issue.
 A plurality agree with a statement that we are all in this together and communities can help make healthy choices easier (46%), while about one third (34%) choose an opposing statement that staying healthy is up to individuals.
 The divide between community (44%) and personal responsibility (36%) is closer when taxes are mentioned.
 At the end of the survey, 55% agree with community responsibility (47% if taxes are mentioned), and only 22% stick to individual responsibility (32% with taxes).
 The people who move most towards a community view of responsibility include Northeast women (32%), Northeast whites (30%), non-college educated older women (28%), weak Republicans (27%), and West men (26%).

 Americans rate various specific community prevention initiatives, ranging from banning smoking to improving access to fresh fruits and vegetables, extremely high.
-It is clear there is broad support for specific initiatives, especially those that
+It is clear there is broad support for specific initiatives, especially those that target children:

 Our strategy called “Healthy Schools, Healthy Kids,” which draws some of these actions together, strongly stands out as the most popular among both base and persuasion audiences.
 This indicates that going through schools to reach kids is the most popular approach for addressing community prevention: